From approximate to exact integer programming: Introduction

 \section{Introduction}

 Many \emph{combinatorial optimization problems} as well as many problems from the \emph{algorithmic geometry of numbers} can be formulated as an \emph{integer linear program}

 where $A ∈ ℤ^{m × n}, b∈ℤ^m$ and $c ∈ℤ^n$, see, e.g.~\cite{GroetschelLovaszSchrijver88,NemhauserWolsey89,Schrijver95}.
 Lenstra~\cite{lenstra1983integer} has shown that integer programming can be solved in polynomial time, if the number of variables is fixed.
 A careful analysis of his algorithm yields a running time of $2^{O(n^2)}$ times a polynomial in the binary encoding length of the input of the integer program.
 Kannan~\cite{kannan1987minkowski} has improved this to $n^{O(n)}$, where, from now on we ignore the extra factor that depends polynomially on the input length.
-The current best algorithm is the one of Dadush~\cite{dadush2012integer} with a running time of $2^{O(n)} ⋅ n^n$.
+At the time, this paper was first submitted, the best algorithm was the one of Dadush~\cite{dadush2012integer} with a running time of $2^{O(n)} ⋅ n^n$.

 The question whether there exists a \emph{singly exponential time}, i.e., a $2^{O(n)}$-algorithm for integer programming is one of the most prominent open problems in the area of algorithms and complexity.
 Integer programming can be described in the following more general form.
 Here, a \emph{convex body} is synonymous for a full-dimensional compact and convex set.